An experimental evaluation of Deep Reinforcement Learning algorithms for HVAC control

 \subsection{Deep Reinforcement Learning}

-Generally, a reinforcement learning problem is defined by the following components:
+A reinforcement learning problem is defined as a Markov Decision Process (MDP) consisting of the following elements:

-\begin{itemize} \item An agent, which learns from the interaction with its environment and that pursues a certain objective. \item An environment, defined as any element external to the agent.
-It is a dynamic process that produces relevant data for the agent. \item A set of states or observations that represent the current situation of the agent in the environment. \item A series of actions that determine the dynamics of the environment.
-The agent performs actions on the environment that allow it to transit between different states. \item A reward function that assesses how good an action or state is for the agent. \item A policy that determines the agent's behavior and preference for different states or actions. \end{itemize}
+\begin{itemize} \item An agent, which learns from the interaction with its environment over a discrete sequence of time steps $\mathcal{T} = \{0,1,2,...\}$ and that pursues a certain objective. \item An environment, defined as any element external to the agent.
+It is a dynamic process that produces relevant data for the agent.
+A state $s_t \in \mathcal{S}$ represents the current situation of the environment at time step $t$. \item A set of actions $\mathcal{A}$, which determine the dynamics of the environment.
+Every action $a_t \in \mathcal{A}$ allows the agent to transit between different states. \item A reward function that evaluates the goodness of an action or state for the agent.
+The reward signal $r_t \in \mathbb{R}$ drives the agent's training. \item A policy function $\pi : \mathcal{S} \rightarrow \mathcal{A}$, which determines the actions to be taken by the agent in the face of different states. \end{itemize}

-The goal of an RL agent is to achieve optimal behavior within its environment towards accomplishing a task, which involves learning an optimal policy that maximizes its cumulative reward \cite{zhang2020, sutton2018}.
+The goal of an RL agent is to achieve optimal behavior towards accomplishing a task, which involves learning an optimal policy that maximizes cumulative reward \cite{zhang2020, sutton2018}.
 Learning this optimal policy can be solved through dynamic programming in problems with not-particularly-large action and/or state spaces.
-For more complex cases, there are many families of algorithms based on iterative improvement of the agent's policy or successive approximation of the expected reward of states and actions, e.g., Monte Carlo, SARSA, or the widespread Q-learning \cite{watkins1992}.
+For more complex cases, there are a variety of algorithms based on iterative improvement of the agent's policy or successive approximation of the expected reward of states and actions, e.g. Monte Carlo, SARSA, or the widely used Q-learning \cite{watkins1992}.